jundalisay/spblist/content/en/social/economics/principles/intro/chapter-05.md

 7/2021 | overhauled to base everything on the four laws 2/2022 | Added the four classes (Worker, Warrior, Philosopher, Merchant) onto the four laws 3/2024 | Put the 4th Law as the 2nd to explain the priorness of politics over economics, or Supersociology over Supereconomics
-8/2024 | Put the 4th Law back as the 4th Law after connecting it again with Thermodynamics
+8/2024 | Put the 4th Law as the 3rd Law after connecting it again with Thermodynamics
 {{< /dc >}}